fmcfar200/SpartanChallenge/README.md

 # SpartanChallenge

+Implemented through ASP.NET Web API / Javascript and HTML

-Additional frameworks include Jquery and JSON.NET.
+Additional frameworks include:
+-Jquery
+-JSON.NET.

 Main functionality from the challenge document is complete.
 - server transforms the JSON data into models for individual units and types of items